coodoo/finegrid/README.md

 #### Notice
-Finegrid come in un-uglified for easier reading purpose, I assume you have your favorite uglifying program in place to do the job before deployment, right ?
+FineGrid come in un-uglified for easier reading purpose, I assume you have your favorite uglifying program in place to do the job before deployment, right ?
 If not, have a look at [compass](http://compass-style.org/) ;-)

 Example